MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ## Create the Azure Function app

-In this step, you create an HTTP trigger function API using Visual Studio Code.
-The function API is the source of extra claims for your token.
+In this step, you create an HTTP trigger function API using Visual Studio Code, install the required NuGet packages and copy in the sample code.
+You'll build the project and run the function locally to extract the function URL.

 1. Open Visual Studio Code.
 1. Select the **New Folder** icon in the **Explorer** window, and create a new folder for your project, for example *AuthEventsTrigger*.